amielle/ee298z-hw2-object-detection/README.md

 ## 1. Usage guide

 The main scripts in the repository can be setup on a personal machine to **Run locally** or online to **Run on Kaggle**.
 It is suggested to go for the latter if there are issues with setting up the pre-requisites.
 Ensure that there is enough free disk space (~3GB) to properly store the dataset and model.
-The scripts automatically download both the dataset and the pre-trained model upon execution via `gdown`.
+The scripts (train.py and test.py) automatically download both the dataset and the pre-trained model during runtime.

 ### - Run locally